call 800-774-6145 (Who Answers?) for a free referral.

 - Intranasal spray

-Call 800-774-6145 to learn more about the role medication could play in treating your codeine addiction.
+Call 800-774-6145 (Who Answers?) to learn more about the role medication could play in treating your codeine addiction.
 Don’t wait to feel better; call now.